by Christopher Martin Thomas

 A SIMPLE EXPERIMENT

-This last phenomenon can easily be produced on a pipe organ or an electronic keyboard: choose a flute, recorder, or better still an ocarina, or sine wave – and play two notes close to each other at or near the top of the keyboard, with your ear near the pipes or the speaker.
+This last phenomenon can easily be produced on a pipe organ or an electronic keyboard: choose a flute, recorder, or better still an ocarina, or sine wave.
+Play two notes close to each other at or near the top of the keyboard, with your ear near the pipes or the speaker.
 As we progress from a semitone to a tone then minor third then minor third etc, we soon become aware of a third sound, that ghost note, which is a sound well below the two notes we are playing – which gets higher and higher, the wider the interval.

 If this doesn’t work for you, then the same can be done with two descant recorders – played either by two players, or even by the one player.
 Start by playing the second C (3 octaves above the keyboard ‘middle C’) on one recorder, with C# on the other.
 While the first player sustains the note C, the other plays sucessively higher notes: D, Eb, E, F, F#, G.